Myceneae

 picture of Bill Clinton in Tom Mazarakis

-Flokati shop in Athens.
+Flokati shop in Athens but it closed.

 Argos